Fix: Searches on Bing automatically jump-scroll on Top

 Reset browser settings

-3. Finally, select Reset to complete the process.
+3. Click Reset to complete the process.

-5. Change the Bing script using an external tool
+5. Change the Bing Script using an External Tool

 Use third-party tool to change script